-Over a thirty-six week period, we invite you to take a deeper look into twelve characteristics of a godly life.
-In other words, we’ll take a journey into the realm of 3-C Christ-centered discipleship.
+Over a thirty-six week period, we invite you to take a deeper look into twelve key characteristics of a godly life.
+In other words, we’ll take a journey into the realm of Christ-centered 3-C contemplative activism.

 ommunion with Christ.